BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/gondor.md

 - **"A Chance for Faramir, Captain of Gondor to show his Quality"** `ACTIVE`

-If Faramir's army is Broken, he may re-roll any failed To Wound rolls when making strikes, and declare a free [Heroic Resolve] each turn.
+Should Faramir's Army be Broken, then from that point onwards Faramir may re-roll any failed To Wound Rolls when making Strikes.
+Additionally, should Faramir's Army be Broken, then Faramir may declare a [Heroic Resolve] each turn for free.

 - **Wizard's Pupil** `PASSIVE`

-If Faramir is alive and you choose to give Priority to your opponent, then Faramir and friendly Warrior models within 3" of him gain [Dominant] (2) until the end of the turn.
+Whilst Faramir is alive and on the battlefield, if you win the roll to choose who has Priority, and choose to give Priority to your opponent, then until the end of the turn Faramir and friendly Warrior models within 3" of him gain the [Dominant] (2) special rule.

 </div>